Giving the Best Cat Food to your Cat - A Complete Nutrition Guide

 The best wet cat food will come packed in small quantities at a time, so that the food can remain fresh and can be finished in a single sitting.
 Each cup of fresh wet food from PetCubes, for example, weighs only 85 grams: an amount any average-sized cat can handle.

 Petcubes also offers different unprocessed meats (chicken, fish, wild kangaroo, beef, lamb, duck, venison) in a single pack so that your cat gets a variety of flavours and will never get bored.
 The meat is either organic or comes from free-range farms, and does not contain artificial flavours or preservatives.

 As we all know, anything artificial is not good for health, be it for humans or for cats.
 It is even more critical to give your pet cat the best possible food because your cat can’t tell you when it is feeling poorly.
 Often, its ailments will only be noticeable when it becomes more serious.

 Although dry cat foods are very popular among cat owners, they should be considered the second choice for cat food.
 This is because dry foods have a higher carbohydrate count than the optimal needs of a cat.
 High levels of carbohydrates in dry foods can lead to weight gain and digestive issues, especially in older and more sedentary cats.

-In addition, the protein choice in dry foods tends to be higher in plant and not animal-based protein.
+In addition, the protein choice in dry foods tends to be higher in plant-based protein rather than animal-based protein.
 High levels of plant protein can lead to insufficient nutrition.

 Synthetic vitamins are usually added into dry foods to make up for the removal of natural ones during processing.
-In contrast, wet foods can generally be more nutritious with more naturally occurring vitamins and fatty acids.
+In contrast, wet foods are generally more nutritious, with more naturally occurring vitamins and fatty acids.